-То: All Region VI WorkForce West Virginia Centers- Managers and Staff All Career Planners/Eligibility Determination Staff All Youth Subcontractor staff All Local Approved Service Providers From: Region VI Workforce Development Board, Inc. (WDB) Subject: Individual Training Account (ITA) Scholarship Policy Purpose: This policy outlines the process for the Individual Training Account (ITA) system, (referred to as an Individual Training Account Scholarship in Region VI), established under the Workforce Innovation and Opportunity Act of 2014 (WIOA), to purchase training from a certified eligible provider of training services for adults, dislocated workers, or out-of-school youth who qualify for training services.
+Purpose: This policy outlines the process for the Individual Training Account (ITA) system, (referred to as an Individual Training Account Scholarship in Region VI), established under the Workforce Innovation and Opportunity Act of 2014 (WIOA), to

 References: Sections 134, 181 of the Workforce Innovation and Opportunity Act and 20 CFR Part 680, and 681.550.

 Background: The Workforce Innovation and Opportunity Act identifies the Individual Training Account as a means of providing training to individuals.
 The ITA system should be designed to provide customer choice within guidelines established by the local Workforce Development Board.

 Policy: Region VI will not fund training for an individual who has obtained a Master's degree or better.

 Region VI will not fund training for an individual who has obtained a certification/license, 2-year associates degree, or 4-year or more college degree from an accredited training provider.
 Exceptions to this policy may occur if the training is supported by the Career Planner and has been approved by the Exceptions Committee of the Region VI WDB.
 The provisions of #8 in this policy apply to this circumstance.

 ITA Scholarship funds will only be obligated based upon Region VI funding levels at any point in any program year.
 Reductions in funding at any point, in any program year, may reduce, and, or eliminate ITA Scholarship obligated funds.
-VI Workforce Development Board has established the following guidelines to be used when ig ITA Scholarships: olarship's will be issued to eligible participants for a maximum training period of 12 t a time, not to exceed 24 months. to complet Planner for ent a participant is approved for a course of training, which will take 13 to 24 months e, it is the responsibility of the participant to re-apply with their WIOA Career r additional WIOA funds necessary to cover the costs of completing their training day of the 12 th month of their training.
-3. WIOA fund ds obligated to cover training costs shall be in accordance with the following fee structure: • Max montl • Max montl The timum of \$6,000.00 for 0-1200 clock hours of training (training time up to 12 months) timum of \$10,000.00 for 1201-1800 clock hours of training (training time over 12 to 18 months) timum of \$12,000.00 for 1801-2400 clock hours of training (training time over 18 to 24 months) tuition levels outlined above will be awarded based on the course information ed in the MACC by the Training Provider.
-4. Funds will cover required costs, including tuition, fees, books, supplies, tools and special equipment.
-Region VI s who begin training prior to receiving an ITA Scholarship may be covered by (subject to the availability of funding), if the following conditions are met prior to g start date:

-• Participant has been issued a Conditional WIOA Funding Voucher by a Career Planner
+The Region VI Workforce Development Board has established the following guidelines to be used when implementing ITA Scholarships:

+- 1. ITA Scholarship's will be issued to eligible participants for a maximum training period of 12 months at a time, not to exceed 24 months. - 2.
+In the event a participant is approved for a course of training, which will take 13 to 24 months to complete, it is the responsibility of the participant to re-apply with their WIOA Career Planner for additional WIOA funds necessary to cover the costs of completing their training by the first day of the 12th month of their training. - 3.
+WIOA funds obligated to cover training costs shall be in accordance with the following fee structure: - Maximum of \$6,000.00 for 0-1200 clock hours of training (training time up to 12 months) - Maximum of \$10,000.00 for 1201-1800 clock hours of training (training time over 12 months to 18 months) - Maximum of \$12,000.00 for 1801-2400 clock hours of training (training time over 18 months to 24 months) - The tuition levels outlined above will be awarded based on the course information entered in the MACC by the Training Provider. - 4.
+Funds will cover required costs, including tuition, fees, books, supplies, tools and special equipment. - 5.
+Participants who begin training prior to receiving an ITA Scholarship may be covered by Region VI (subject to the availability of funding), if the following conditions are met prior to the training start date: - Participant has been issued a Conditional WIOA Funding Voucher by a Career Planner